 I firmly believe that even if cryptocurrencies don't disrupt many traditional currencies, crypto is here to stay and will become a viable option for transactions in the future.
 Even particular technologies like NFTs (and no, I'm not talking about the speculative monkey picture craze type NFTs) can potentially disrupt many industries.

-Cryptocurrency has undergone a catastrophic collapse in 2022.
+Cryptocurrency has undergone a catastrophic collapse.
 Although many investors view it as high risk, there's no denying there is less risk to buying crypto today than in 2020 or 2021.

 Cryptocurrency investments require a high degree of risk tolerance, and they certainly are not for everyone.
 However, adjusting your crypto exposure inside of your retirement savings plan to fit your overall risk has the potential to pay off exponentially in the future.